-The study site, which would be entirely cleared and redeveloped by the proposals, is currently occupied by a surface carpark and a variety of buildings and structures ranging from single-storey pre-fabricated buildings to large three-storey brick buildings [see plates 11 - 18] with associated infrastructure.
+The study site, which would be entirely cleared and redeveloped by the proposals, is currently occupied by a surface carpark and a variety of buildings and structures ranging from single-storey pre-fabricated buildings to large four-storey brick buildings [see plates 11 - 18] with associated infrastructure.
 The site is in a poor condition and all of the buildings are now surplus to requirements by the NHS, hence the sale of the land.
-The existing site lacks visual amenity, comprising an ad hoc collection of buildings and structures within the study site range in date from those constructed in the 1930s to those constructed in the late 20th century.
+The existing site lacks visual amenity, comprising an ad hoc collection of buildings with a haphazard and incoherent masterplan.
+The buildings and structures within the study site range in date from those constructed in the 1930s to those constructed in the late 20th century.
 The southern edge of the site is partially lined with trees which screen some of the buildings within.

 Situated within the study site, Rowan House lies adjacent to Woodcote Green Road behind a surface carpark, which was built between 1937 and 1938 and is four storeys tall with a hipped roof.
 The building has an H-shaped plan form (with later additions) and is built of brick laid in English bond with gauged brickwork above the window and door openings.
 Each elevation has regular rows of six-over-six sash windows with elongated nine-over-nine sash windows at ground floor level.
 Part of the eastern end of the building has different fenestration and may comprise an earlier nineteenth century building that was incorporated within the new building in the 1930s.
-A large single storey pre-fabricated structure has been has added to the rear of the structure.